-The cost-of-living index with trade barriers Theory and evidence
+The cost-of-living index with trade barriers: Theory and evidence

-Abstract:
+Abstract

-The standard cost-of-living index hinges on the assumption that there is free trade.
-Applying it to situations where trade barriers are present yields biased results with respect to a true cost-of-living index.
-Import price indices are particularly vulnerable to this bias since many of the goods included in these indices are characterised by either explicit or implicit trade barriers.
-In this article I generalise the cost-of-living index to also allow for barriers to trade in the form of quantity constraints.
-Further, I develop an upper bound index to the true cost-of-living index when trade barriers are present.
-The upper bound index has an intuitive interpretation and it is easy to calculate.
-In the case of clothing imports to Norway the mean annual upper bound cost-of-living bias due to trade barriers is between 0.9 - 1.5 percentage points.
-It is also shown that average prices, which is often used in the literature, is not a measure of cost-of-living and the annual underestimation of how trade liberalisation has impacted inflation from using average prices was at least 0.8 percentage points.
+The standard cost-of-living index hinges on the assumption of free trade.
+Applying it to situations with barriers to trade yields biased results compared to a true cost-of-living index.
+To circumvent this problem it is common in the literature to use average prices as an aggregator function.
+However, average prices do not measure cost-of-living effects from trade liberalisation.
+In this article, I generalise the cost-of-living index to allow for barriers to trade in the form of quantity constraints and I develop an upper bound index to the true cost-of-living index.
+To illustrate the theoretical framework, I use the case of clothing imports to Norway and show that the Laspeyres index overestimates the true cost-of-living annual inflation rate by 1.5 percentage points between 1988 and 2005.
+I also show that a unit value index, which is believed to be appropriate for the aggregation of homogenous items, overestimate the inflation rate by 0.5 percentage points when goods are perfect substitutes.

-Keywords: Index numbers, Cost-of-living, Price level, Trade barriers.
+Keywords: Cost-of-living, Index numbers, Price level, Trade barriers.

-JEL classification: C43, E31, F14
+JEL classification: C43, E31, F14.